logoPostPlanify

 3. Use a Scheduler for Reliability: Manually posting this early every day is difficult.
 Use PostPlanify to schedule a week's worth of B2B content in advance, ensuring you never miss this critical window.

 4. Track Business-Centric Metrics: Don't just look at likes.
 Monitor website clicks, lead magnet downloads, and DM inquiries.
 Use your social media analytics and reporting to confirm that this time slot is driving actual business results.
+The reporting features inside PostPlanify make it easy to compare performance across different posting windows.

 5. Use Professional CTAs: End your posts with clear, business-oriented calls-to-action, such as "Download our latest report" or "Book a free demo."